Economy of Ecuador

 The economy of Ecuador is the eighth largest in Latin America and the 69th largest in the world by total GDP.
 Ecuador's economy is based on the export of oil, bananas, shrimp, gold, other primary agricultural products and money transfers from Ecuadorian emigrants employed abroad.
 In 2017, remittances constituted 2.7% of Ecuador's GDP.
 The total trade amounted to 42% of Ecuador's GDP in 2017.

 The country is substantially dependent on its petroleum resources.
 In 2017, oil accounted for about one-third of public-sector revenue and 32% of export earnings.
 When Ecuador was part of OPEC, it was one of the smallest members and produced about 531,300 barrels per day of petroleum in 2017.
 It is the world's largest exporter of bananas ($3.38 billion in 2017) and a major exporter of shrimp ($3.06 billion in 2017).
 Exports of non-traditional products such as cut flowers ($846 million in 2017) and canned fish ($1.18 billion in 2017) have grown in recent years.

 In the past, Ecuador's economy depended largely on primary industries like agriculture, petroleum, and aquaculture.
 As a result of shifts in global market trends and development of technology, the country has experienced economic development in other sectors, such as textiles, processed food, metallurgy and the service sectors.
 Between 2006 and 2014, GDP growth averaged 4.3%, driven by high oil prices and external financing.
 From 2015 until 2018, GDP growth averaged just 0.6%.
 Ecuador's ex-president, Lenín Moreno, launched a radical transformation of Ecuador's economy after taking office in May 2017.
 The aim was to increase the private sector's weight, in particular the oil industry.

-Agriculture

-Ecuador is one of the 10 largest producers in the world of banana, cocoa and palm oil.
+Economic history